Canada As You Like It Blog

 Horse Riding

-Horse riding is a memorable way to experience Atlantic Canada’s varied landscapes.
-Traverse open meadows, peaceful wooded trails, or sandy beaches in New Brunswick, soaking up fresh sea air and natural beauty at Elite Equestrian or take a carriage ride at Riverfront Trail Carriage Rides.
-Nova Scotia offers scenic trail rides at Evangeline Trail Rides or Shelby Ranch, horse-drawn wagon journeys on Trot in Time Carriage Tours, and sleigh rides through dense forests, rugged coastal cliffs, and rolling countryside.
-These adventures cater to both beginners seeking leisurely rides and experienced riders looking for more challenging experiences, ensuring that every equestrian enthusiast can enjoy the region.
+Horse riding offers a memorable way to explore Atlantic Canada’s varied landscapes.
+In New Brunswick, riders can traverse open meadows, peaceful wooded trails, or sandy beaches at Elite Equestrian, or enjoy a carriage ride with Riverfront Trail Carriage Rides.
+Nova Scotia provides scenic trail rides at Evangeline Trail Rides and Shelby Ranch, horse-drawn wagon journeys with Trot in Time Carriage Tours, and sleigh rides through dense forests, rugged coastal cliffs, and rolling countryside.
+These adventures cater to both beginners seeking leisurely rides and experienced riders looking for more challenging experiences.
+The Bay of Fundy Beach Ride with Spirit Rein is particularly popular, taking you at low tide past farmland and wooded trails to Glooscap Beach within the Cliffs of Fundy UNESCO Global Geopark, where riders can trot along the beach and in the salt water while breathing in the fresh sea air.
+In Newfoundland and Labrador, visitors can enjoy outback experiences at Lomond River, Island Pond, or Bear Lake.

 by Canada As You Like It 29 August 2025